 Foley is a somewhat small city located in the state of Alabama.
 With a population of 17,218 people and two constituent neighborhoods, Foley is the 44th largest community in Alabama.

 Foley real estate is some of the most expensive in Alabama, although Foley house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Foley is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Foley is a city of sales and office workers, managers, and service providers.
-There are especially a lot of people living in Foley who work in sales jobs (19.88%), management occupations (10.33%), and office and administrative support (9.27%).
+Unlike some cities, Foley isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Foley are a mix of both white- and blue-collar jobs.
+Overall, Foley is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Foley who work in sales jobs (21.95%), management occupations (9.95%), and food service (8.13%).

-Being a small city, Foley does not have a public transit system used by locals to get to and from work.
+Foley is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Foley is a very ethnically-diverse city.
 The people who call Foley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Foley residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Foley include Irish, German, Scottish, and Italian.
+Important ancestries of people in Foley include Irish, German, Norwegian, and Scottish.

 The most common language spoken in Foley is English.
 Other important languages spoken here include Spanish and French.